Ghost Sweeper Mikami: Film

 A 60-minute anime film, produced by Toei Animation, premiered on August 20, 1994.
-In the film, Mikami is tasked by samurai ghost Akechi Mitsuhide to stop vampire Nosferatu, who possesses Oda Nobunaga's corpse.
+In the film, Mikami is tasked by samurai ghost Akechi Mitsuhide to stop the most powerful vampire: Nosferatu, who killed Oda Nobunaga and took his form.
 Given a Spirit Stone-tipped spear, Mikami battles Nosferatu and his spider-demon servant Mori Ranmaru.
 After Nosferatu captures her allies, Mikami defeats him with the spear, and Akechi seals him away.

 The film was released in North America by Manga Entertainment on June 25, 2002.